Zuplu/postfix-tlspol/README.md

 # Install via Docker

-Installation with Docker simplifies setup, as it contains its own `Redis` database and a properly configured DNS resolver, `Unbound`.
-The image itself is only about 25 MB.
+Installation with Docker simplifies setup, as it contains its own properly configured DNS resolver, `Unbound`.
+The image itself is only about 8 MB (compressed).

 ```
 docker volume create postfix-tlspol-data